fdsze/suttasutta/docs/sn56/index.md

 ##### 19.

 Itiha tena khaṇena tena layena tena muhuttena yāva brahmalokā saddo abbhuggacchi.
-Ayañca dasasa­has­siloka­dhātu saṅkampi sampakampi sampavedhi, appamāṇo ca uḷāro obhāso loke pāturahosi atikkamma devānaṃ devānubhāvanti.
+Ayañca dasasahassilokadhātu saṅkampi sampakampi sampavedhi, appamāṇo ca uḷāro obhāso loke pāturahosi atikkamma devānaṃ devānubhāvanti.

 So in that moment, that instant, the cry shot right up to the Brahma worlds.
 And this ten-thousand fold cosmos shivered & quivered & quaked, while a great, measureless radiance appeared in the cosmos, surpassing the effulgence of the devas.